Listen Now to Spearfish City Limits

 Mouse hand stuffing the ballot, stock art by rawpixel.com / Freepik and freepik.com.

+Voting in The United States is a right reserved for Citizens of the United States.
+This, somehow, became a controversial statement, but what does it mean to be a citizen?
 When seeking answers about why our voter role system has not been fixed, it is necessary to speculate and allow the brain to do what the brain does best... fill in the blanks...

 Read the full article here.